Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 ```bash
 bash ./install_linux.sh
 ```
-Follow the on screen instructions. you will eventually come to a part of the script
+Follow the on screen instructions.
+You will eventually come to a part of the script
 ```bash
 Please enter the path to your Mangos Three repository:
 ```